chandlerc/blog/content/posts/little_things.md

 But one thing I've always liked is paying attention to the little details of the language.
 Here, it can be a bit less open ended.
 And a language is one of the places where paying attention to tiny details can pay off over time.
-It can help the language feal _right_ or _satisfying_ in a way that makes it a joy to read.
+It can help the language feel _right_ or _satisfying_ in a way that makes it a joy to read.

 While I'm sure we have a lot of these still to work on in Carbon, it's an area that I like to pay attention to when we can and try to polish everything while